Charles J. Moore: Algalita Marine Research and Education

 Moore is the founder of the Algalita Marine Research and Education in Long Beach, California.

 In 2008 the Foundation co-sponsored the JUNK Raft project, to "creatively raise awareness about plastic debris and pollution in the ocean", and specifically the Great Pacific Garbage Patch trapped in the North Pacific Gyre, by sailing 2,600 miles across the Pacific Ocean on a 30 ft raft made from an old Cessna 310 aircraft fuselage and six pontoons filled with 15,000 old plastic bottles.
 Crewed by Dr. Marcus Eriksen of the Foundation, and film-maker Joel Paschal, the raft set off from Long Beach, California on 1 June 2008, arriving in Honolulu, Hawaii on 28 August 2008.
 On the way, they gave valuable water supplies to Ocean rower Roz Savage, also on an environmental awareness voyage.

 The construction of the JUNK Raft began in April 2008 and was finished in May that year.
 The undertaking of constructing this seaworthy raft was aided by volunteers who cleaned bottles and fastened bottle caps, stuffing them into the recycled fisherman's net pontoon forms.
 Recently, the foundation sponsored an expedition to the Southern Hemisphere that involved Moore and his colleagues travelling to Easter Island to collect water samples for analysis of plastic content, then traveled to Valparaiso, Chile, to work with the Cientificos de la Basura program.
 The crew later collected water samples from different beaches along the Chilean coastline.
 During this expedition, Moore and his crew collected plastic pollution samples across the Equatorial Currents, the South Pacific Gyre, and at various stations along the Chilean coast.
 Upon analyzing the plastic debris concentration data, Moore found increased plastic concentration in all the water samples he collected.
 However, according to the Algalita Foundation, more datasets are needed to support their hypothesis.

-In May 2020, he founded The Moore Institute for Plastic Pollution Research and serves as Research Director.
+In May 2020, he founded The Moore Institute for Plastic Pollution Research and serves as Research Director with over 20 years of experience in this field.